baconeta/cat-burglar/readme.md

 ### Title/Loading Screen

 #### Design
 We implemented a loading screen, which preloads audio and any global non-singleton systems, like the achievements system.
-We also have an animated cat in the title screen, to make the scene feel more alive and less static.
+This screen can be revisited after losing or completing a round, allowing a player to check achievements and the how to play screens again.

 #### How to play
-Although we tried to make the gameplay as intuitive as possible, we thought it would be a good idea to have a panel to explain to players what the game is all about, and how they should be playing it.
+Although we tried to make the gameplay as intuitive as possible,we added a panel to explain to players what the game is all about, and how they should be playing it.

 ![image](https://user-images.githubusercontent.com/36744690/197417457-ef55df19-b82e-470a-894e-a76b7ca3355e.png)